-11. General Meeting Record of Depositors
+8. General Meeting Record of Depositors

-For the purpose of determining who shall be entitled to attend in the AGM via RPV, the Company shall be requesting the Bursa Malaysia Depository Sdn Bhd in accordance with Clause 62 of the Company's Constitution and Section 34(1) of the Securities Industry (Central Depositories) Act 1991, to issue a General Meeting Record of Depositors as at 22 September 2021.
-Only a depositor whose name appears on the Record of Depositors as at 22 September 2021 shall be entitled to attend the AGM via RPV or appoint proxy/proxies to attend, speak and/or vote in his stead.
+For the purpose of determining who shall be entitled to attend this meeting, the Company shall be requesting the Bursa Malaysia Depository Sdn Bhd in accordance with Clause 62 of the Company's Constitution and Section 34(1) of the Securities Industry (Central Depositories) Act 1991, to issue a General Meeting Record of Depositors as at 21 September 2022.
+Only a depositor whose name appears on the Record of Depositors as at 21 September 2022 shall be entitled to attend this meeting or appoint proxy/proxies to attend and/or vote in his stead.